sagemath/trac_to_gh/Issue 4694.md

 # Issue 4694: ?? for decorated functions shows the source of the decorator

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4694

 Original creator: whuss